 To avoid your problem foods and prevent life-threatening reactions you need affordable access to foods you can eat safely.
 There are programs that can help you access safe and affordable foods.

-- Learn about allergy-friendly food banks and pantries at foodallergy.org/foodassistance. - Check out federal food nutrition service programs at foodallergy.org/foodprograms.
+Learn about allergy-friendly food banks, pantries, and federal food nutrition service programs at foodallergy.org/newtofoodallergy.